Ghoul072/Book-Management-System/README.md

 This API uses JSON Web Token (JWT) authentication.
 To authenticate and receive a token, use the following endpoints:

-- `POST /token/`: Obtain a JWT token by providing valid credentials (username and password).
+- `POST api/token/`: Obtain a JWT token by providing valid credentials (username and password).
+This token will be valid for 1 hour.
-- `POST /token/refresh/`: Refresh the JWT token by providing a valid refresh token.
+- `POST api/token/refresh/`: Refresh the JWT token by providing a valid refresh token.
+The refresh token is valid for 1 day.

 ## Endpoints